GhomKrosmonaute/just-a-forum/readme.md

 - auto reduce breadcrumb for responsive (start by reduce margin and breadcrumb max item length)
 - add post edited date (and edit author if it is an administrator)
 - add about page with changelogs and todo-list (fetched on github)
+- allow auto scroll to focused list item on page reload
+- allow sorting choice for all lists